sanadi3/BFSSpecies/README.md

 # BFSSpecies
 Altered BFS algorithm to simulate an invasive species' eating patterns.
+The code ipelements a queue to simulate a radial BFS search, where each possible feeding coordinate for the species is added, all of that coordinate's neighbors are also added until the queue is empty.
+There are multiple frogs on the board.
+Once each frog exhausts all the food from its entrance, the algorithm releases another frog.
+The number of frogs used and the number of uncollectable food is tracked, which required a helper method GridScan.